 It's always polite to say "thank you," but it is especially important when a new job is on the line.

-Let’s check out a few ways you can say “thank you very much for your consideration” while making sure your letter helps set you apart from the competition.
+Let's check out a few ways you can say "thank you for considering my application" while making sure your letter helps set you apart from the competition.

-We know, it’s played out.
-Everyone and their mother are sending the same “appreciate your consideration thank you” notes.
+We know how it's played out.
+Everyone and their mother send the same "appreciate your consideration" thank you notes.
 But, of course, a proper thank you after an interview is always necessary.

 Since our goal is to set ourselves apart from the pack, we need to explore how to send this message in a unique and impactful way.

-First, we have to understand what common, generic “thank you” notes look like.
-From there, you will discover how to really personalize it to leave a lasting impact on any hiring manager.
+First, we have to understand what common, generic "thank you" notes look like.
+From there, you will discover critical elements to include and how to really personalize them to leave a lasting impact on any hiring manager.

 Generic (boring) thank you note